Molly Joyce

 Molly Joyce is a composer, performer, and recording artist.
-She is currently an adjunct faculty member in composition at New York University.
+She is currently a PhD student in Composition and Computer Technologies at the University of Virginia and teaches music production and orchestration at Berklee Online.

 Early life and education

 Molly Joyce was born in 1992 in Pittsburgh, PA.
 She started her instrumental music education on the violin.
 After a car accident permanently damaged her left hand at the age of 7, she began playing the cello by using her left hand for the bow and right hand on the fingerboard.
 She also learned to play the trumpet and began composing on the computer.

 Joyce attended The Juilliard School for her undergraduate degree (graduating with scholastic distinction).
 She also earned degrees at Royal Conservatory in The Hague, where she was the recipient of the Frank Huntington Beebe Fund Grant, and Yale School of Music.

-Joyce has studied with Samuel Adler, Martin Bresnick, Guus Janssen, David Lang, Hannah Lash, Missy Mazzoli, Martijn Padding, Christopher Rouse, and Christopher Theofanidis.
+Joyce has studied with Samuel Adler, Martin Bresnick, Guus Janssen, David Lang, Han Lash, Missy Mazzoli, Martijn Padding, Christopher Rouse, and Christopher Theofanidis.